 This chapter is on how not to ACT in a socially awkward way.
 The next chapter is on how not to FEEL socially awkward.

-1. Being better at picking up on social cues helps against social awkwardness
+1. Be better at picking up on social cues to stop being awkward

 Social cues are all those subtle things people do to show what they think.
 It can be pointing their feet toward the door when they want to get going.